adambard/learnxinyminutes-docs/go.html.markdown

 // Functions can have variadic parameters. func learnVariadicParams(myStrings ...interface{}) {
-    // Iterate each value of the variadic. for _, param := range myStrings {
+    // Iterate each value of the variadic.
+    // The underbar here is ignoring the index argument of the array. for _, param := range myStrings {
         fmt.Println("param:", param)
     }